mintaka33/ffmpeg-deeplearning-encode/README.md

 # VideoCPET
-A E2E solution for Video Capturing, Processing, Encoding and Transmitting (CPET) used in intelligent surveillance video
+A E2E solution for Video Capturing, Processing, Encoding and Transmitting based on ffmpeg

 # FFmpeg